 10. Lemon Juice

-These are just a few simple object lessons, but they could easily spur many more ideas and applications.
+These are just a few simple object lessons for kids, but they could easily spur many more ideas and applications.
 What’s your favorite object lessons for kids that didn’t require an expensive prop?